mozman/ezdxf/docs/source/bbox.rst

 The **optional** caching object :class:`Cache` has to be instantiated by the user, this is only useful if the same entities will be processed multiple times.
-This cache works only for entities which have a handle, virtual entities ( e.g block reference content) are created on the fly and do not have a handle nor a fixed id, therefore caching is not possible.

 Example usage with caching: